MoritzLost/ProcessWireDev/site/05-data-structures-and-workflows/01-processwire-framework-content-strategies.md

     - ...
 ```

-Keep in mind that while each branch office will have a unique path within the system this way, those aren't necessarily publicy accessible.
+Keep in mind that while each branch office will have a unique path within the system this way, those aren't necessarily publicly accessible.
 If you don't include the corresponding template (`branch-office.php`), ProcessWire will have nothing to render for those pages, so going to `example.com/companies/company-x/branch-office-1/` will simply show a 404 page.
 But you can still query that data, for example to show a list of branch offices in the company template:

 {% raw %}
 ```twig